Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 245

-ACTING II
+ACTING REALISM

 Exploration of contemporary realism through intensive character analysis, monologue work, and scene study.
 Prerequisite: THEA 145.